cfjedimaster/raymondcamden2018/_posts/2016/06/26/2016-06-26-linking-to-pdfs-in-cordova-apps.md

 As you can see, he is using the FileSystem to copy to an external data directory and then uses the plugin to load it from there.
 A royal pain in the ass, but it works...
 I believe.
 I ended up with:

-<code>Error status: 9 - Error message: Activity not found: No Activity found to handle Intent { act=android.intent.action.VIEW dat=file:///storage/emulated/0/Android/data/io.cordova.hellocordova/files/file.pdf typ=application/pdf flg=0x4000000 }</code>
+<code>Error status: 9 - Error message: Activity not found: No Activity found to handle Intent {% raw %}{ act=android.intent.action.VIEW dat=file:///storage/emulated/0/Android/data/io.cordova.hellocordova/files/file.pdf typ=application/pdf flg=0x4000000 }{% endraw %}</code>

 Which implies that it simply couldn't find a PDF viewer on my Android simulator.
 I've got a device, but I'm at an airport currently and the device is back home.
 Considering *multiple* people up voted the idea, it seems like a good solution.
 Of course it doesn't work on iOS because, reasons, but at this point I'd simply consider using an IF/ELSE with the device plugin.